GRC Engineering

 Your SOC 2 Type II audit closed clean in January.
 No exceptions.
 Every control tested and verified.
 By April, the quarterly access review did not happen because the person who ran it changed roles.
 By June, three emergency changes went through without retroactive documentation because the change advisory board was understaffed.
 By September, the automated evidence collector lost its API connection to your identity provider and nobody noticed for six weeks.
 Your auditor returns in January.
 Three exceptions.
 Compliance drift detection would have caught every one.
 The controls did not fail on a specific date.
 They drifted.

 Compliance drift is the silent degradation of implemented controls between audit cycles.
 It is not a point-in-time failure.
 It is the accumulation of small deviations: a missed review, a bypassed process, a configuration change that nobody logged.
-Misconfiguration-driven breaches take 186 days to identify and cost $3.86 million on average [IBM, 2025].
-Non-compliance costs $14.82 million versus $5.47 million for maintaining compliance, a 2.71x multiplier [Ponemon Institute].
+The 2025 IBM Cost of a Data Breach Report finds the global average breach costs $4.44 million and takes 241 days mean time to identify and contain (IBM, 2025 Cost of a Data Breach Report).
+Non-compliance costs $14.82 million on average versus $5.47 million for maintaining compliance, a 2.71x multiplier, per Ponemon Institute and GlobalSCAPE’s True Cost of Compliance study (2017, updated from 2011; no refresh has been published since).
 The arithmetic is clear: detecting drift early costs less than discovering it during an audit, and both cost less than discovering it during a breach.

 Compliance drift detection is the practice of continuously monitoring implemented controls for deviation from their approved baseline state between audit cycles.
 It covers four drift types (configuration, process, personnel, and documentation) and applies across SOC 2, ISO 27001, PCI DSS, HIPAA, FedRAMP, and NIST CSF 2.0, all of which require ongoing monitoring rather than point-in-time assessment.